 Scale of 90-100

 In the hillside Alfama district, this evocative 10-suite hotel occupies an exquisitely restored 15th-century palace.
 Impressive public spaces, including a library and a music room, are furnished with period oil paintings, tapestries and rare antiques.
 Each guest room is individually decorated, but most have hardwood floors, vaulted ceilings, 18th-century azulejos (hand-painted tiles) and private terraces with river views.
 Though the hotel lacks elevators, televisions, minibars, air-conditioning and room service, there is a small black-marble saltwater infinity pool in the Mediterranean-style palace gardens, plus a café for breakfast and lunch.
-There are many excellent restaurants for dinner just a short stroll away.
+A new gourmet restaurant serving seasonally inspired French cuisine has recently opened within the palace walls (open every day but Monday).

 Good to Know